Latent Intrinsics Emerge from Training to Relight: Related Work

 {\bf Using Intrinsic Images for Relighting.} Bhattad and Forsyth~\cite{bhattad2022cut} demonstrated that intrinsic images could be used for reshading inserted objects.
 This approach can be extended by adjusting the shading in both the foreground and background to eliminate discrepancies~\cite{careaga2023intrinsic}.
 Intrinsic images and geometry-aware networks have been used for multi-view relighting~\cite{philip2019multi}.
 StyLitGAN~\cite{StyLitGAN} introduced a method to relight images by identifying directional vectors in the latent space of StyleGAN, but can only relight StyleGAN generated images and requires explicit albedo and shading to guide relighting.
+It can be extended to real images using a GAN inversion, but does not generalize~\cite{bhattad2023make}.
 LightIt~\cite{kocsis2024lightit} controls lighting changes in image generation using diffusion models, by conditioning on shading and normal maps to achieve consistent and controllable lighting.
 Like these methods, we use intrinsics and extrinsics to relight, but ours are latent, with no explicit physical meaning.

 {\bf Color Constancy.} Image color is ambiguous: a green pixel could be the result of a white light on a green surface, or a green light on a white surface.
 Humans are unaffected by this ambiguity (eg \cite{Hering,beckbook}; recent review in~\cite{ccreview}).
 There is extensive computer vision literature; a recent review appears in~\cite{pamicc}.
 We do not estimate illumination color but estimate a single color correction (Section~\ref{sec:relight}).